dithillobothrium/spinus/README.md

 ## The Mathematica package for work with dissipative quantum spin dynamics.

-Dissipation is implemented according the Ref R. Wieser, Eur.
+Old state-vector dissipation is implemented according the Ref R. Wieser, Eur.
 Phys.
 J. B 88, 77 (2015).
+The new dissipation is based on Redfield equation, derived for Kondo-induced dissipation. https://doi.org/10.1016/j.progsurf.2016.12.001.